laurakond/Once-Upon-a-Time/README.md

 - As a user, I want to return to the main screen after the game has finished.

 ### Flowcharts
-I used [Lucidchart](https://lucid.app/) for creating logic and structure of the game.
-The flowchart of the project were split between two screens due to limited use of blocks per one chart.
+I used [Lucidchart](https://lucid.app/) for creating the logic and structure for the game.
+The game flow/logic of the project was split to two flowcharts (minimum viable product & future feature) due to limited use of blocks per one chart.
+Chapter 3 flowchart is a future feature.

 - MVP flowchart: